thoughtspot/rest-api-sdk/sdks/typescript/docs/ThoughtSpotRestApi.md

 # **searchCollections**
 > CollectionSearchResponse searchCollections(searchCollectionsRequest)

   Version: 26.4.0.cl or later   Gets a list of collections available in ThoughtSpot.
 To get details of a specific collection, specify the collection GUID or name.
-You can also filter the API response based on the collection name pattern, author, and other criteria.  #### Search options  * **name_pattern**: Use \'%\' as a wildcard character to match collection names * **collection_identifiers**: Search for specific collections by their GUIDs or names * **include_metadata**: When set to `true`, includes the metadata objects within each collection in the response  **NOTE**: If the API returns an empty list, consider increasing the value of the `record_size` parameter.
+You can also filter the API response based on the collection name pattern, author, and other criteria.  #### Search options  * **name_pattern**: Use \'%\' as a wildcard character to match collection names * **collection_identifiers**: Search for specific collections by their GUIDs or names * **include_metadata**: When set to `true`, includes the metadata objects within each collection in the response  **NOTE**: In addition to the GUID and name, `collection_identifiers` accepts a Custom object ID if one is configured for the collection.
+The response also includes the `obj_id` field for each collection that has one set.  **NOTE**: If the API returns an empty list, consider increasing the value of the `record_size` parameter.
 To search across all available collections, set `record_size` to `-1`.

 ### Example